 Following the directives found in the Raghavan Committee, GIPS strengthened its stand against ragging and adopted an impregnable strategy to tackle the menace.
 A monitoring mechanism comprising of the Anti Ragging Committee (ARC) with the following members has been set up:

-Prof. (Dr.) Gouranga Das, Principal in Charge
+Prof. (Dr.) Gouranga Das, Principal

 Captain I. P. Sarma, Dean Admin, GIMT & GIPS